achilles-d/parser-compsci308/doc/SLOGO_APIs.md

 Externally, we will tell the front-end to update graphics, which includes, setting a new turtle position, adding any drawn trails(or removing), update variables window, and also update executed command history.
 We also need to be able to set turtle orientation, and we also need to be able to update the command line window with return values from any executed operations.
+We need to be able to tell the front-end to display an error message.

 Internal: It should be able to recognize when a command is entered, and communicate with controller when necessary.
 It should also be able to recognize if a user has changed any configuration parameters, like pen color, size, turtle image, background color, and language.
+This can also configure a user-friendly error message based on the type of error that was received.